Skamasle/plesk-to-hestia-vesta/README.md

 : Something more............
 I may update this days with more information : Test in vesta
 : Run fix-db-relation automatically
+: ** Need detect when databases have correct prefix or user prefix equal than user this will be compatible with Hestia / Vesta and not need changes. **

 **IMPORTANT ABOUT DataBases**